-Use work breakdown structure as the project backbone
+Use work breakdown structure as the project's backbone

 The Work Breakdown Structure (WBS) centralizes the planning of tasks, timelines, and resources.
 Coordinating these three core areas is one of the essential challenges of project management.
 The widely adopted top-down planning method in task management suffers from a significant drawback: it demands detailed planning of all tasks simply to identify resource availability by specific deadlines.
-This makes any plan adjustments both time-consuming and complex.
+This makes any adjustments both time-consuming and complex.
 CONTACT Elements Work Breakdown solves this planning dilemma.
-Learn how to leverage the WBS as the backbone of your project – and how to achieve your goals with focus, using project templates, a shared view, and an incremental approach.
+Learn how to leverage the WBS as your project's backbone – and how to achieve your goals with focus, using project templates, a shared view, and an incremental approach.

 Benefits